-If you have been injured or a relative has died in an aircraft accident, it is very important that you seek advice from a legal expert.
+If you have been injured or a relative has died in an aircraft accident, it is very important that you seek legal advice.
 Our aviation lawyers can guide you through the complexities of this area of law.
 Airliners, light aircraft, hot air balloons, seaplanes, helicopters and drones are considered aircraft.

 Sometimes aviation safety authorities investigate aircraft accidents to work out what contributed to causing the accident.
 We investigate independently to determine whether you are eligible to make a claim.
 If so, we'll move your claim forward as quickly as possible.

 Which party pays compensation depends on the application of various domestic and international laws, together with the results of investigations we conduct, and those performed by a variety of official aviation safety investigative authorities.
 In many cases, this means that the aircraft operator is liable for damages; however, other parties may be held responsible, such as the:

 - airport corporation or other operator of an airport site

 - Civil Aviation Safety Authority (CASA) or another agency.

 Depending on the nature and severity of your injuries, you potentially can claim for immediate and future pain and suffering, and for loss of income and/or financial loss (including superannuation).

 In addition, benefits available may include: